 Interested in how much power you could offset with solar?

-Net metering allows a customer to have his or her own generating facility ie. Solar to produce up to 100% of their own power needs and create freedom from their utility company.
-SCE&G was given until the end of 2020 to hit this goal.
+Net metering allows a customer to have their own generating facility (ie. solar) to produce up to 100% of their own power needs and create freedom from their utility company.
+SCE&G/Dominion was given until the end of 2020 to hit this goal.